 Civil Engineering

-Civil engineering is the discipline focused on designing, building, and maintaining infrastructure such as structures, transportation systems, water systems, and earth-supported facilities.
+Civil engineering is the engineering discipline focused on planning, designing, building, inspecting, and maintaining the infrastructure people rely on every day, including buildings, bridges, roads, foundations, water systems, drainage systems, and public works.

 Updated: